 Support for iPhone & iPad

 A mobile CRM app comes standard with most CRMs for Mac, bringing business productivity on-the-go.
-Being able to chat with clients, access contact records, view your sales pipelines, and access other CRM features from your iPhone and iPad, you’ll never miss an out-of-office opportunity.
+Some of the best CRM for iPad and Mac will allow you to chat with clients, access contact records, view your sales pipelines, and access other CRM features from your iPhone and iPad, you’ll never miss an out-of-office opportunity.

 Easy-to-use task management